ilikefrogsalot113/my-first-repository/README.md

-# my-first-repository
-here i will learn some coding
+# my-first-repositoryhere i will learn some coding
-lesson 1
+## lesson 1
 how to create a repo in github